-While not statistically significant, the fact that people of color appeared to be less likely to develop HCC by 2019 when compared to white patients in our Weibull and Cox survival analyses is a curious finding, considering the health inequities that plague Black/African American and Latinx people in the United States, including in San Francisco.
-(14, 15) However, this could be explained in a variety of ways, including disparate patterns in health care access and specialty care referrals in the city of San Francisco.
-Further research is needed to explore the dynamics of race/ethnicity related to HCC and abdominal imaging.
+LIMITATIONS: These include, at a minimum: bias due to coarsening of time, possible unmeasured confounding (such as X, Y, Z), measurement error (since a surrogate marker of cirrhosis was used), generalizability (this was a single health system in one state), among others.
+These should be mentioned and discussed.

 Ultimately, given that abdominal imaging is a non-invasive and relatively inexpensive intervention, our findings underscore the potential impact of an intervention to educate primary care and hepatology providers about the importance of ensuring their chronically HCV-infected patients receive abdominal imaging at least once per year, regardless of liver cirrhosis.

 Acknowledgments